-Lastly, receiving credit card statements in pdf format at the end of the month doesn't allow the finance team to export payments into their accounting software.
+And receiving credit card statements in pdf format at the end of the month doesn't the finance team export payments into their accounting software.
 This can make it hard to analyse the figures, and limits the oversight of company expenditure.

 A much better option: prepaid expense cards

 The company card does have certain advantages.
-But it's not suitable for young, dynamic companies or rapidly growing SMEs looking for tools that combine flexibility, security and automation.
+But it's not suitable for young, dynamic companies or rapidly growing SMEs.
+They're looking for tools that combine flexibility, security and automation.

 These can be issued directly to the employees or teams that need them.
 But unlike a credit card, which is essentially managed by your bank, you control the funds available to the user.
 This allows for clear oversight at any point of the month.

 If you have traveling salespeople, you can issue them a fixed per diem with the available spend refreshing each day.
 If you have a marketing team with an advertising budget, you can set that limit weekly or monthly, depending on what works best for you.

-Prepaid cards also feature instantaneous verification, meaning employees can request same-time authorisation for particular expenses.
+Prepaid cards also feature instant approvals, meaning employees can request same-time authorization for particular expenses.
 This provides flexibility and convenience for employees, while also maintaining security for management.

 And if your teams need to extend their limit, they just ask ask for authorisation from their manager or finance team.
 This means no more time spent calling the bank.

 And don't forget virtual cards